elivincentsalm/remitter/README.md

 # remitter
-remitter: Automating Covert and Resilient C2 Infrastructure Deployments
+## remitter: Automating Covert and Resilient C2 Infrastructure Deployments
+Remitter is a web GUI application which assists with automating deployments of covert C2 infrastructure.
+Remitter is designed to be extremely easy to configure for teams lacking domain-knowledge and includes many considerations for teams with high compliance/audit requirements.

 <img width="1385" alt="MaximalC2Infra" src="https://user-images.githubusercontent.com/55160090/185763146-ad4a336a-7311-4201-9d93-78037c2b7149.png">